 - 2. Bargaining unit members who receive \$2000 or more in extra-curricular salary may choose to have their salary paid in two (2) lump sums, one halfway through the season and the second when all responsibilities for the season are complete.
-Up to six (6) years of Linden or other K-12 public school experience in the same or related coaching field (ex: a person with coaching experience in cross country could get experience credit toward track, but coaching track would not earn experience credit in baseball) will be accepted for initial placement on the salary scale.
+Up to five (5) years of Linden or other K-12 public school experience in the same or related coaching field (ex: a person with coaching experience in cross country could get experience credit toward track, but coaching track would not earn experience credit in baseball) will be accepted for initial placement on the salary scale.
 Salary experience is not gender specific. - 3.
-Every attempt will be made to maintain a 1:25 ratio of coaches to athletes and instrumental instructors to band members. - 4.
-In the event that a person coaches both boys and girls teams during the same season, the pay rate will be 150% of the highest rate for that sport.
+Full credit for prior experience in Linden or other K-12 public schools will be given when a coach assumes a new position within the same cluster, as defined in section 3a. - a.
+Each sport, regardless of gender, including all grade levels, positions and teams will be considered a cluster unto itself.
+(Example: Girls 7th grade Basketball and Boys JV Basketball assistant).
+In addition, the following combination of sports will be considered within the same cluster: